Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Bayesian Reasoning

 \end{ex}

 Use of such an additional distribution is called \emph{hierarchical modeling}.
-Every hierarchical modeling follows this pattern: It adds a count parameter $N$, and considers the distribution of the parameter of a distribution.
-This concept generalizes to a \emph{conjugate prior distribution}.
+Every hierarchical modeling follows this pattern: It adds a count parameter $N$, and considers the distribution of a parameter of a distribution.